hbctraining/spatial_nanocourse/lessons/visium_hd.md

 <img src="../img/Seurat_object_sketch_labelled.png" width="700">
 </p>

-We can also see that the leverage score has been added as a column to the meta data of our object.
+We can also see that the leverage score has been added as a column to the metadata of our object.

 ```
 head(object_filt@meta.data)